-In 2016 we had the opportunity to travel across the US, from Oregon to Florida and back again, in our 1994 Ford Bronco.
-We camped, hiked, explored, and found that our favorite area for outdoor adventures was in Northern Arizona, right along the Utah border.
+In 2016, we had the opportunity to travel across the US, from Oregon to Florida and back again, in our 1994 Ford Bronco.
+We camped, hiked, explored, lived the “van life”, and found that our favorite area for outdoor adventures was in Northern Arizona, right along the Utah border.

-You could spend months exploring all of the spectacular areas of Northern Arizona (and you should) but we’ve listed our favorites here so you can ensure you see the highlights.
-And the best part about these amazing destinations is that although many of them are popular, the areas are vast so you can find your own piece of paradise to enjoy all to yourself!
+You could spend months exploring all of the spectacular areas of Northern Arizona (and you should).
+But, we’ve listed our favorites here so you can ensure you see the highlights.
+And the best part about these amazing destinations is that although many of them are popular, the areas are vast.
+That means you can find your own piece of paradise to enjoy all to yourself!